Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 \subsection{Simplification}

-Extracted models including memory operations and possible attacker observations and are thus too big for current protocol provers.
-To reduce the model complexity, we have used abstractions in $ \birsymb $, pruned paths at $ \sbirsymb $, and applied a few simplification rules at the \Sapic level, which are displayed in~\cref{simp-rules}.
+The extracted models include memory operations and attacker-observable events, and are therefore too large for current protocol provers.
+To reduce model complexity, we used abstractions in $\birsymb$, pruned paths at $\sbirsymb$, and applied several simplification rules at the \Sapic level, which are shown in~\cref{simp-rules}.

-At the $\birsymb$ level, we introduce a \emph{storage abstraction} similar to how KLEE abstracts files, pipes and terminals~\cite{cadar2008klee}.
-We abstract the SQLite database engine, explicitly modelling the effects of database creation, outlining the tables and read/write operations related to a database file.
-Specifically, WhatsApp stores session keys in the SQLite database.
+At the $\birsymb$ level, we introduce a \emph{storage abstraction} akin to KLEE's treatment of files, pipes, and terminals~\cite{cadar2008klee}.
+We abstract the SQLite engine by modeling the effects of database creation, the table schema, and the read and write operations on the database file.
+In particular, WhatsApp stores session keys in the SQLite database.

-During transpilation of binary code into $\birsymb$, we insert assertions that encode \emph{well-formedness invariants} of executions, e.g., after each stack operation we add $\fstlangcol{assert}(sp_{\mathit{low}}\!\le\! sp \!\le\! sp_{\mathit{high}})$ to confine the stack pointer to the current frame.
+HolBA’s semantic-preserving transpiler inserts assertions into $\birsymb$ programs that encode \emph{well-formedness invariants} of executions, e.g., after each stack operation it adds $\fstlangcol{assert}(sp_{\mathit{low}}\!\le\! sp \!\le\! sp_{\mathit{high}})$ to confine the stack pointer to the current frame.
 By construction, each inserted $\fstlangcol{assert}(\chi)$ is an invariant for executions of the original binary that start from well-formed initial states.
 Consequently, any $\sbirsymb$ path that violates such an assertion is infeasible.
 We therefore cause the path to fail at that point and prune its suffix.
 This does not affect our side-channel analysis because the inserted assertions hold for all executions from well-formed states, and our observation semantics are guarded.
 Hence, assertion-violating paths cannot produce observations.
+We call such assertion-violating paths \emph{infeasible}, and the ``infeasible'' column of tables~\ref{fig:obs-cases} and~\ref{fig:wa-cases} counts them.
+These differ from the \emph{unreachable} branches handled next.

-At the $\sbirsymb$ level, further simplifications are also possible.
+At the $\sbirsymb$ level, further simplifications are possible.
 An example is pruning paths that the SMT solver marks as unreachable, like branches of conditionals that are always false.
-While for functional correctness analysis, eliminating such paths is possible, we cannot apply this simplification when we look for side-channel leakages as unreachable branches can leak during speculative execution.
+While for functional correctness analysis, eliminating such paths is possible, we cannot apply this simplification when we look for side-channel leaks, as unreachable branches can leak during speculative execution.